JTBStud93/HW-SwitchStatements/README.md

 */

 /* 3
-Comment
 In this example, cases 3 & 2 do NOT have any breaks.
 So this will show that it finds the Fruit Smoothie, then it'll find the Veggie Smoothie, then it will stop after it finds the Meat Smoothie.

-Example
+RESULT: Fruit Smoothie, Veggie Smoothie, & Meat Smoothie.

 switch (int smoothieDrink)
 {
     case 3 "smoothieDrink":